Port of Beijing

-It would take many lifetimes to fully explore and understand Beijing, the undulating metropolis located in remote northeastern China.
+It would take many lifetimes to fully explore and understand Beijing, a vast metropolis of 22 million residents, located in remote northeastern China.
 The city's history is epic, with human fossil records dating back more than 230,000 years and evidence of cities in the vicinity of modern-day Beijing as early as the first millennium B.C.

-So to make it digestible, let's focus on the Beijing now -- the noisy, dense, beating-heart center that has kept China dominating the headlines -- playing host to iconic revolution, the country's first-ever Olympic games and more delectable Peking ducks than you can shake a chopstick at.
+So, to make it digestible, let's focus on Beijing now -- the noisy, dense, beating-heart center that has kept China dominating the headlines -- playing host to an iconic revolution, the country's first-ever Olympic games and more delectable Peking ducks than you can shake a chopstick at.

-For any first-time visitors to east Asia, China -- and Beijing in particular -- may come off as overcrowded and dirty, but visitors who can get past Beijing's no-apologies grittiness will find the city has much to offer.
+For any first-time visitors to East Asia, China -- and Beijing, in particular -- may come off as overcrowded, polluted and dirty, but visitors who can get past Beijing's no-apologies grittiness will find the city has much to offer.
 From the Old World hutongs (historic neighborhoods), which line the alleyways in a testament to what once was, to the innumerable eateries and great bargain shops and endless seas of people that define what is now, Beijing will surely keep you busy taking it all in.